pypi/warehouse/docs/development/cloud.rst

 4GB RAM is sufficient if you only use it for Warehouse and nothing else.

 Note that there is a monthly cost associated with these instances.
-Depending on the cloud provider, instances are available for approximately $20 / month, and costs can be saved by terminating the instance if you don't plan to use it for a few days.
+Depending on the cloud provider, instances are available for approximately $20 / month.
+Costs can be saved by terminating the instance if you don't plan to use it for a few days.

 Development setup